 SURA is a self-help group based in Cuddalore (India), born out of the participating women's struggle to pay their children’s rising school fees and home loans.
 Facilitated with the help of the local school and a micro-finance loan, SURA started creating handmade products that could help support their families economically.

 SURA’s deepest impact has been around behaviour shifts and mindset change in the women they work with.
-From being uncertain and insecure, women are now planning and confidently taking ownership of their work.
-Product design, prototype, and process-setting are collectively done along with the women.
-Husbands are far less skeptical about sending their wives to a tailoring class far off, and instead are helping with balancing home chores.
 Today, the village stakeholders look at SURA as a productive collective with over 200 customers that have been sensitised by this group of hard-working and determined women!

 In the crafts state of Madhya Pradesh, we partner with KhaDigi, an Innovative sustainable fabric manufacturing company that is empowering artisans based in 7 clusters of Madhya Pradesh and Maharashtra.
 The founder and friend, Umang Sridhar, has been recognized in 2019 by Forbes Asia in their 30 Under 30 Social Entrepreneurs community!
 With her help, we have been working with weavers across MP and a women's centre called Maha Shakti Seva Kendra based in Bhopal.